Description of Program

 Priority is given to meeting the needs of students in the regular classroom while ensuring that students develop strong literacy skills in listening, speaking, reading, and writing in English.
 Having strong literacy in English provides a firm foundation for long-term academic achievement in language arts, math, science, social studies, career and technical subjects, fine arts, and health and physical education.
 ESOL instruction also introduces ELs to key American cultural concepts needed both for success in school and civic engagement.
 Students are also encouraged to value and draw upon their first language and culture to support their academic success.

 The EL Programs Office also provides support and professional learning for regular classroom teachers, so that they can actively engage their EL students in learning grade level academic language, content, and skills.

 Assessing Progress toward and Attainment of Proficiency

 EL students’ level of proficiency in English is assessed every year to be sure they are making progress toward proficiency in social, instructional, and academic English.
 The assessment that students take is called the ACCESS for ELLs.
-It checks their proficiency level in listening, speaking, reading and wring in English.
+It checks their proficiency level in listening, speaking, reading and writing in English.
 When they attain full proficiency and are prepared for academic language tasks across the content areas of language arts, math, science and social studies, they exit language support services.
 Students are then actively monitored for a two- to four-year period to assure that they successfully transition to learning in the regular classroom without language support.